Request a Quote

 3. Is the community mailbox installation inside or outside?

-If it is inside, any community mailbox model can be used depending on your answer to the above questions.
+Any community mailbox model can be used if it is inside, depending on your answer to the above questions.
 If it is installed outside, install 4C mailboxes, as the 4B+ mailboxes are not rated for outside use.

 How were the USPS standards set?